sarathsreedharan/icaps2024.github.io/content/summerschool.md

 - Basic knowledge of PDDL.
 If you can't read PDDL yet, you could check out this [hands-on lecture](https://www.youtube.com/watch?v=pfNb0IAkbcQ&t=3s) (you can start at 40:00 in case you are already familiar with classical planning).
 The required hands-on material can be downloaded [here](https://bercher.net/data/teaching/2022/2022-S1--CCSE--PlanningIntroHandsOn.zip).
 Slides are available [here](https://bercher.net/data/teaching/2022/2022-S1--CCSE-PlanningIntro.pdf).
 - Basic knowledge of the programming language Python.
 - Live participation will be enabled via zoom.
 The zoom link is made available in the readme that's part of our git (see above).
 (As mentioned at the very top, our readme will also serve as our central hub for any news and other info we want to share in a timely manner, so check it frequently!)
+- Please note that in case remote participation in the labs exceeds our capacities, priority will be given to our in-person participants.

 ## Who can join?